Isaac’s Bride – The Sworn Oath (G-24-HBS)

 They say there are three great events in a man’s life—his birth, his marriage, and his death—and that he has no choice except with the second one, marriage.

 Sometimes a man doesn’t seem to have much choice in that connection either, but, nevertheless, these are the three great events in a man’s life.
+We come now to the story of how Isaac secured his bride.

-Genesis 24 describes in great detail how Rebekah came to be the wife of Abraham’s son Isaac.
 The story begins with what sounds like a deathbed scene, though Abraham will apparently live another 35 years.

 Abraham summons his oldest and most trusted servant and commissions the man with a specific mission: He must find for Isaac a wife from among Abraham’s people back in Mesopotamia.